subhk/QGYBJ.jl/docs/src/physics/numerical_methods.md

 CurrentModule = QGYBJ
 ```

-This page describes the numerical algorithms used in QGYBJ.jl.
+This page describes the numerical algorithms used in QGYBJ.jl, including the 2D pencil decomposition strategy for parallel execution.

 ## Spatial Discretization